-In much the same manner as the District offers students pathways in creative and performing arts, Montessori, technical careers and STEM education; Live A Language envisions the opportunity for students to develop their skills in world languages and cultures.
+In much the same manner as the Cincinnati Public School District offers students pathways in creative and performing arts, Montessori, technical careers and STEM education; Live A Language envisions the opportunity for students to develop their skills in world languages and cultures.

 Seal of Biliteracy

 The Live A Language Foundation has been instrumental in supporting the State of Ohio’s adoption of the Seal of Biliteracy (1/9/2017).
 LAL’s current focus is on promoting the Seal district wide as a means of motivating students to pursue world language learning.
 The Seal of Biliteracy is an award recognizing a student who has attained proficiency in English and one or more other world languages by high school graduation.
 The recognition of attaining Biliteracy becomes part of a student’s high school transcript and diploma.
 The Seal serves to certify attainment of language proficiency for students, employers, and universities.

 The Ohio Foreign Language Association (OFLA) continues its work at the state level to raise awareness and implementation of the Seal.

 How the Ohio Seal of Biliteracy Serves Ohio Students and Reasons for Multiliteracy

 - Natural progression for Ohio.
 Ohio has moved to proficiency based teaching and assessment in recent years.

 - Ohio is currently a leader in foreign language teaching and needs to also be in the forefront of the implementation of the Seal of Biliteracy.